-After an interesting and sometimes painfull life, I was ready.
+After a complicated and sometimes painful life, I was ready.
 I was happy, married, starting to feel good inside this body.
 It felt right.
 So, I counted the days, did the math, did the deed, and took the test.
 YES!!!
 I was pregnant!
 It was my turn!
 I had waited my whole life, and this was it.
 A real Sally.
 I would be great at this.
 This is what I was meant for.
 This was my calling.
-The one thing, that I would excel at.
+The one thing that I would excel at.
 I would be the best!

-You can imagine my dissapointment, self doubt, fear, and confusion, when I miscarried at 10 weeks.
+You can imagine my disappointment, self doubt, fear, and confusion, when I miscarried at 11 weeks.
 The one thing I’d be good at.
 I failed.
 I was devastated.
-Heart broken.
+Heartbroken.
 What do you do now?
 What do you say?
 How do you feel?
 No one can answer that.
 Not really.
 If your like me: You power through.
-You cry at every Johnsons Baby commercial, but you don’t talk to anyone about it.
-But hopefully if your lucky like I was, a true friend (in the form of a sister-in-law) will step up, and choose to see through your bs.
-They will, be there for you without over-whelming you, and you will get stronger everyday (despite yourself!)
+You cry at every Johnson’s Baby commercial, but you don’t talk to anyone about it.
+But hopefully if your lucky like I was, a true friend (in the form of a sister-in-law) will step up and choose to see through your bullshit.
+They will be there for you without overwhelming you, and you will get stronger everyday (despite yourself!)

-One day, you’ll get up and shake yourself off.
+One day you’ll get up and shake yourself off.
 You’ll angrily rip the old pages out of your calendar and sit in front of a new month.
 A new start.
 You’ll count the damn days, do the damn math, and get the damn deed done!
 Then you will take the stupid test, and you will refuse to believe it.
 (Because who gets pregnant on the first real try TWICE?).
 You’ll wait until the next morning and try again and it will be the same, and you will cry.
 Of course, you’ll cry!
-People aren’t built to be happy, sad, and terrified at the same time!
-You will tell your husband when he get’s home from work, and he will look at you with the (all be it, manlier version) of the same face you were making this morning.
+People aren’t built to be happy, sad, and terrified at the same time.
+You will tell your husband when he get’s home from work, and he will look at you with the same face you were making this morning.
 Except his is less afraid of the baby, and more afraid of you breaking into a million pieces if something does go wrong.
-(It passes!)

 The hardest part of miscarriage, is that no one ever talks about it.
-I never new that my own Grandmother lost 3 children (twins, in an early miscarriage, and one in a fall at 7 months) until after I lost mine.
+I never knew that my Mammy lost 3 children (twins, in an early miscarriage, and one in a fall at 7 months) until after I lost mine.
 This issue applies to everything in life.
 Nothing is new, it’s already happened to somebody, somewhere, but if no one ever talks about it, you feel all alone.
 So I’m blogging.
-I don’t know if it will help any of you (if not atleast make you laugh a little!), but I want to get it out.
+I don’t know if it will help any of you (if not at least make you laugh a little!), but I want to get it out.
 Tell my version and see if anyone relates.
 So…we’ll see how it goes!